 The elections easily handed the vast majority of the parliamentary seats to conservative MPs, who won 143 of 290 possible seats.
 Reformists, who largely boycotted the elections, won only 59 seats.
-More importantly, pro-Khamenei candidates made considerable gains over those loyal to Ahmadinejad.
-Having contested the Supreme Leader's power, Ahmadinejad has found himself significantly weakened and marginalized in the aftermath of these elections.
+More importantly, pro-Khamenei candidates made considerable gains over those loyal to Ahmadinejad and Ahmadinejad has found himself significantly weakened and marginalized in the aftermath of these elections.

-Statements by Pro-Khatami loyalists since the March 2012 elections suggest this trend had already begun:482
+Pro-Khatami loyalists stated immediately after the March 2012 elections that:610